HuzaifaNaseer02/Grocery-List/README.md

     cd grocery-list-webapp
     ```

-3. **Open the app**:
+3. **Launch the app**:
-    Simply open the `index.html` file in your preferred web browser.
+    Open `index.html` in your favorite browser and you're set!

 ## 💡 Future Enhancements

-- Integrate with a backend for persistent storage.
+- Backend integration for persistent data storage.
-- User account and authentication system.
+- Implement user accounts and authentication.
-- Sharing the bill as a PDF or image.
+- Introduce a feature to export the bill as a PDF or image.